JingyiGu/homepage.github.io/_pages/about.md

 Recent News
 ======
-* 5/2023 I am glad to join Samsung Semiconductor as a AI/ML Research Intern this summer.
+* 5/2023 I am glad to join Samsung Display America Lab as an AI/ML Research Intern this summer.
 * 4/2023 Present two papers in 2023 IEEE 39th International Conference on Data Engineering (ICDE) Workshops on Big Data Analytics in Finance and Commerce (BDAFC).
 * 11/2022 One paper is accepted by AAAI Conference on Artificial Intelligence (AAAI 2023).